kristoffer-dyrkorn/flightsimulator/README.md

 - Keyboard: Arrow keys for aileron and elevator. z and x for rudder. q and a for throttle.
 - Gamepad: Right joystick for aileron and elevator.
 Buttons 6 and 7 for throttle.

-Tested in Chrome, Firefox and Safari and on a Steelseries Nimbus gamepad.
+Rendering and keyboard control is tested in Firefox, Chrome and Safari on OS X, and in Edge on Windows 10.
+Gamepad controls are tested in Chrome on OS X using USB connected Steelseries Nimbus and Xbox One gamepads.